Riimu/Kit-PHPEncoder/README.md

 Of course, the most important feature of this library is the ability to customize the created the PHP code.
-As the second argument, the `encode()` method takes an array of options, which can be used to customise the returned PHP code.
+As the second argument, the `encode()` method takes an array of options, which can be used to customize the returned PHP code.
 For example:

 ```php